dharmafly/pablo-docs/_posts/2046-01-01-build-process.md

 A copy of `pablo.min.js` can be found in the `build/dist` directory.

-In the future the build process may be used to concatinate modular Pablo functionality for a custom build.
+In the future the build process may be used to concatenate modular Pablo functionality for a custom build.